 - Don’t phone them except by request.
 Unsolicited phone calls are a pet peeve of recruiters.

-This article was originally published in August 2013 and has been updated.
+This article was originally published in August 2013 and has been updated in 2022.